Liverpool Prison is a men’s prison in the Walton area of Liverpool.

 There is a soft play area for children in the visiting hall.
 Liverpool also provides activity packs.

-Liverpool Prison holds regular family days and other activities to give residents more time to spend time with their children in a relaxed setting.
+Liverpool Prison holds regular family days and other activities to give prisoners more time to spend time with their children in a relaxed setting.
 These usually take place during school holidays.

 Keep in touch with someone at Liverpool Prison

-There are several ways you can keep in touch with a resident during their time at Liverpool Prison.
+There are several ways you can keep in touch with a prisoner during their time at Liverpool Prison.

 Phones do not accept incoming calls so they will always have to call you.
 They have to buy phone credits to do this.